The 32D ‘Red Arrow’ Veteran Association

 U.S. Army Signal Corps photo

-CPT Herman J. F. Bottcher being decorated with the Distinguished Service Cross by MG William H. Gill for extraordinary heroism at Buna.
+Capt.
+Hermann Johann Friedrich Bottcher being decorated with the Distinguished Service Cross by Maj.
+Gen. William H. Gill for extraordinary heroism at Buna.

 “After a period of rest the Division began a hard program of training to fit replacements into its ranks, and pass on to them its hard won knowledge of jungle fighting and develop the infantry artillery teams so essential to success in battle.
 (Blakeley 130)”